CHAIRPERSON: Julie Smith

 - No product intended for resale or commercial use will be accepted as an entry.

-- No more than five (5) entries per person present at the entry table will be accepted.
+- No more than three (3) entries per person per category present at the entry table will be accepted.

 The chairperson's decision is final on all entries!